snej55/explosive-lawn-mower/README.md

 # Explosive Lawn Mower Simulator

 This project is an overengineered lawn mower simulator.
+It was made for the Hackclub Scrapyard Hackathon on the 15th of March 2025.

 ![https://github.com/snej55/explosive-lawn-mower/blob/master/screenshot0.png](https://github.com/snej55/explosive-lawn-mower/blob/master/Screenshot%202025-03-15%20194840.png)

+## How does it work?

+It was made using python and pygame-ce, with pymunk for the physics, and uses spritestacks to create a 3d effect for the objects in the game.
+It uses a tile based system to cache and render the grass, allowing the world to contain over 400,000 blades of grass!

 ## Play (Easy):